Your cart

 How to Care for Tulips

 If you are worried about how to take care of tulips, just remember the basics about plant care and you should be fine.
 Don't give them too much water.
 Don't let the soil become too dry.
 Feed them a couple of times each year.
-Unless they are hardy perennial tulips, like Darwin hybrids, lift the bulbs after the foliage has ripened and store them in a dry place during summer until you replant them in fall.
+Cut the flowers as they begin to fade to prevent formation of seed, which tends to weaken bulbs.
+After flowering, let bulb foliage wither before cutting.
+This allows sap in the foliage to return to the bulb, where it provides added strength for next year.

 Watering Tulips